 Catley’s second opportunity for World title success came on May 5th 2000.
 He left nothing to chance and relieved the judges from determining their decision as Glenn knocked out Bayer in the 12th and final round to become the WBC Super Middleweight Champion of the World.

-Along with delivering performance presentations globally, Glenn also treats clients in helping them overcoming many psychological inhibiting conditions.
-He is also a strong contingent within the renowned Clifton Hypnotherapy Practice training schools where he lectures Nationwide to students, detailing to them the psychological benefits of using Clinical Hypnotherapy from his 15 year professional career.
+Along with delivering performance presentations globally, Glenn also treats clients in helping them overcome many psychological inhibiting conditions.
+He is also a strong contingent within the renowned Clifton Hypnotherapy Practice training schools where he lectures Nationwide to students, detailing to them the psychological benefits of using Clinical Hypnotherapy from his 15-year professional career.

-He has been an integral part of a Government backed programme (Suited Booted & Recruited) as a training consultant, which is a two week programme providing adult students with additional skills in obtaining further and subsequent employment.
-Glenn’s syllabus and involvement within the programme has included delivering Team Building, Confidence and Relaxation modules throughout the South West of England.
+He has been an integral part of a Government-backed programme (Suited Booted & Recruited) as a training consultant, which is a two-week programme providing adult students with additional skills in obtaining further and subsequent employment.
+Glenn’s syllabus and involvement within the programme have included delivering Team Building, Confidence and Relaxation modules throughout the South West of England.

 As a motivational speaker, Glenn’s enthralling story from raw amateur to WBC World Champion details how throughout his career, he was able to eliminate negativity, overcome obstacles and establish confidence, which he details is paramount to be successful in all walks of life.